maciejk77/player-card/README.md

 - `node server.js` to start the server
 - `npm start` to start the app
 - `localhost://8080` address in the browser to access app
+- `localhost://3000` address to see served JSON data or e.g. `localhost://3000/Rooney`

 ##Done
 - Setting up Express server with /json, /json/:player endpoints